Starting mental health conversations through music

 With so many mental health resources out there, we didn’t want to re-invent the wheel.
 What we do is unique in many ways:

-Every replier is trained in four evidence-based practices, given multiple continuing education courses each month, and organized in teams to offer multiple perspectives in reply to the same fan.
+• Every volunteer is trained in four evidence-based practices, given multiple continuing education opportunities each year, and organized in our community for peer learning on multiple perspectives on different mental health struggles.

 Why it matters: